cmu-phil/tetrad-manual-rtd/docs/algorithms/lv-heuristic.md

 - You are working with **large number of variables** but want PAG-like output
 - As a **warm-up** or **sanity check** before running more complete methods

-LV-Dumb often functions as a “first draft PAG.”
+LV-Heuristic often functions as a “first draft PAG.”

 ---